 1. Houston Texans- QB Blake Bortles (Central Florida)

+There seems to be two sides to the debate about what the Texans will do with the #1 pick.
+One side says they’ll take a defensive player like Jadeveon Clowney or Khalil Mack or an offensive lineman like Greg Robinson and the other side believes it’ll be a quarterback like Teddy Bridgewater, Blake Bortles, or Johnny Manziel.
+I agree with the latter.
 This debate is nothing new.
 In 2007, it was JaMarcus Russell or Calvin Johnson.
 In 2009, it was Matt Stafford or Jason Smith/Aaron Curry.
 In 2010, it was Sam Bradford of Ndamukong Suh/Gerald McCoy.
 In 2011, it was Cam Newton or Von Miller/Marcell Dareus/AJ Green.
 For better or worse, the team with the top pick almost always talks themselves into a quarterback if they need one.

 In the last 16 drafts, a quarterback has been the #1 pick 12 times.
 The 4 times it was not a quarterback: the Browns had drafted Tim Couch in the 1st round the year before, the Texans still believed in David Carr, who was drafted #1 four years prior, the Dolphins took Jake Long over Matt Ryan and went with Chad Henne in the 2nd round, and the Chiefs had already traded for Alex Smith.
 In only one of those instances did the team picking first feel they needed a quarterback.
 None of the other three spent a single draft pick on a quarterback in any round.
 If a team feels they need a quarterback and they have the #1 pick, they almost always talk themselves into a quarterback.